php-fig/fig-standards/proposed/autoloader/combined.md

 ### 3.1.
 General

-The fully qualified class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.
+The fully qualified class name MUST begin with a namespace name, which MAY be followed by one or more additional namespace names, and MUST end in a class name.

 At least one namespace prefix of the fully qualified class name MUST correspond to a base directory.